 So, before you dive head first into a budgeting and planning nightmare, here are a few solid tips on how to budget for a wedding efficiently.

 Step One: Have a Serious Budget Talk

-Yes, having a fairy tale wedding is (almost) every young woman's idea of a dream come true.
+Yes, having a fairy tale wedding is a dream come true for many.
 Unfortunately, budget limitations are a reality for most of them.
 It may be on you to be the voice of reason and allocate how much can be afforded for what.
-More rarely, some women veer in the other direction and wind up being pretty minimalistic in their wedding desires.
+More rarely, some people veer in the other direction and wind up being pretty minimalistic in their wedding desires.
 If so, lucky you!

 Whatever the situation, take a look at how much money you have available, and how much—if any—both of your parents can or will contribute towards the big day.
 Also, be careful when it comes to borrowing, because you may land yourself in an impossible situation when you return from your honeymoon.

 For instance, if you plan on moving into a new place when you get back to town, the move is likely to come with its own set of expenses.
 Having to carry wedding debts on top of that can really add to the pressure.
 That’s not conducive to a happy marriage and in some cases can put a big strain on a newly minted relationship.
 It’s even likely that you both are already spending a hefty amount in celebrating your bachelorette and bachelor party.